Ghadar Mutiny: Outlines of mutiny

-Amongst those who returned were Vishnu Ganesh Pingle, Kartar Singh, Santokh Singh, Pandit Kanshi Ram, Bhai Bhagwan Singh, who ranked amongst the higher leadership of the Ghadar Party.
+Amongst those who returned were Vishnu Ganesh Pingle, Kartar Singh Sarabha, Santokh Singh, Pandit Kanshi Ram, Bhai Bhagwan Singh, who ranked amongst the higher leadership of the Ghadar Party.
 Pingle had known Satyen Bhushan Sen (Jatin Mukherjee's emissary) in the company of Gadhar members (such as Kartar Singh Sarabha) at the University of Berkeley.
 Tasked to consolidate contact with the Indian revolutionary movement, as part of the Ghadar Conspiracy, Satyen Bhushan Sen, Kartar Singh Sarabha, Vishnu Ganesh Pingle and a batch of Sikh militants sailed from America by the SS Salamin in the second half of October 1914.
 Satyen and Pingle halted in China for a few days to meet the Gadhar leaders (mainly Tahal Singh) for future plans.
 They met Dr Sun Yat-sen for co-operation.
 Dr. Sun was not prepared to displease the British.
 After Satyen and party left for India, Tahal sent Atmaram Kapur, Santosh Singh and Shiv Dayal Kapur to Bangkok for necessary arrangements.
 In November, 1914, Pingle, Kartar Singh and Satyen Sen arrived in Calcutta.
 Satyen introduced Pingle and Kartar Singh to Jatin Mukherjee.
 "Pingle had long talks with Jatin Mukherjee, who sent them to Rash Behari" in Benares with necessary information during the third week of December.
 Satyen remained in Calcutta at 159 Bow Bazar [Street].
 Tegart was informed of an attempt to tamper with some Sikh troops at the Dakshineswar gunpowder magazine.
 "A reference to the Military authorities shows that the troops in question were the 93rd Burmans" sent to Mesopotamia.
 Jatin Mukherjee and Satyen Bhushan Sen were seen interviewing these Sikhs.
 The Ghadarites rapidly established contact with the Indian revolutionary underground, notably that in Bengal, and the plans began to be consolidated by Rash Behari Bose and Jatin Mukherjee and the Ghadarites for a coordinated general uprising.